 - Elimination disorders: These disorders affect behavior related to the elimination of body wastes (feces and urine).

-- Affective (mood) disorders: These disorders involve persistent feelings of sadness and/or rapidly changing moods.
+- Affective (mood) disorders: These disorders, including depression, involve persistent feelings of sadness and/or rapidly changing moods.

 - Schizophrenia: This is a serious disorder that involves distorted perceptions and thoughts.